tomquirk/photo-smurf/README.md

 `ALBUM_NAME FROM_DATE TO_DATE`

--Separate each album with newline.
+- Separate each album with newline.
--Date formatting: DD/MM/YYYY
+- Date formatting: DD/MM/YYYY
--Make sure you album name contains NO SPACES!
+- Make sure you album name contains NO SPACES!
--If your album only spans 1 day, don't include TO_DATE
+- If your album only spans 1 day, don't include TO_DATE

 #### Example